darkninjason/todo-list/README.md

 Vendor dependencies are not versioned with the main AUF codebase.
 Check out `tests/lib/vendor/` for an up to date list.

-Below is a list of dependencies as of June 18th, 2014:
+Below is a list of dependencies as of July 28th, 2014:

 - [jQuery v2.1.1]
 - [Lodash v2.4.1]
 - [Backbone v1.1.2]
-- [Backbone : Marionette v1.8.2]
+- [Backbone : Marionette v2.0.3]
 - [Backbone : Stickit v0.8.0]
 - [Handlebars : v1.3.0]
 - [HBS : v0.4.0]